camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ---

 A user task is used to model work that needs to be done by a human actor.
-When the process instance arrives at such a user task, a new Zeebe user task is created.
+When the process instance arrives at such a user task, a new user task instance is created at Zeebe.
 The process instance stops at this point and waits until the user task is completed.

 ![user-task](assets/user-task.png)